kognise/obsidian-aviation/FAR/Volume 4/E Organization/0385 Staff assignments and review of action under assignments.md

 \(h\) Determine the data necessary to complete the International Civil Aviation Organization reports required by U.S. Treaty; as provided in Order 81-3-120, establish any necessary supplemental reporting requirements; and dispose of petitions for extensions of filing dates or waivers with respect to the data required for such reports.

-\(i\) Grant or deny motions filed under §302.12 of this chapter requesting confidential treatment of aviation economic information or reports filed with BTS and place the decision in the motion's docket, which decision will be subject to review through a petition for reconsideration filed within ten days of issuance, to be acted upon by the Director, BTS.
+\(i\) Grant or deny motions filed under [[Volume 4/B Procedural regulations/0302 Rules of practice in proceedings.md#§302.12   Objections to public disclosure of information.|§302.12]] of this chapter requesting confidential treatment of aviation economic information or reports filed with BTS and place the decision in the motion's docket, which decision will be subject to review through a petition for reconsideration filed within ten days of issuance, to be acted upon by the Director, BTS.

 \(j\) Grant or deny requests filed under §241.22 of this chapter for confidential treatment of preliminary year-end financial reports.

-\(k\) Grant or deny requests filed under §248.5 of this chapter for confidential treatment of individual air carrier special reports.
+\(k\) Grant or deny requests filed under [[Volume 4/A Economic regulations/0248 Submission of audit reports.md#§248.5   Withholding from public disclosure.|§248.5]] of this chapter for confidential treatment of individual air carrier special reports.

 \(l\) Grant or deny requests for use of domestic and international service segment and market data in accordance with the limitations on the availability of these data contained in §241.19-6 of this chapter and Order 81-12-9.